In banking and accounting, a balance represents an amount of money due on an account, produced as the result of debit and credit transactions.

-Invoices, credits, payments, refunds, dunning fees etc. create balance records.
-Consequently, balances show debits and credits for each account.
+In JustOn, specifically, business operations like, for example, finalizing invoices or credits, assigning payments, issuing refunds, applying dunning fees, etc., create individual balance records.
+Consequently, the balances show the debits and credits for each account.

 Generally, JustOn creates balances automatically with specific operations, for example, finalizing invoices, assigning payment entries, etc. Certain business use cases, however, may require balances to be created manually, like pre-payments or payouts.